robin-raymond/zax.io/basics.md

    C style multiline comments
 */

-// The semi-colon `;` is not necessary between statements, but it can be used to
+// The semi-colon `;` is not necessary between statements, and has a different
+// role to play in the Zax language and does not mirror the "C" language.
+The
+// semi-colon `;` operator is used two combine one or more separate statement
-// split statements placed on a single line funcA() funcB()
+// as if it were a single statement. funcA() funcB()

-// single line with multiple statements funcA(); funcB()
+// single line with multiple statements treated as a single statement funcA(); funcB()

-value := 2 + func() \    // continuation of statement to multiple lines
-         * 3 \
-         / 2

 // a scope of statements is treated as a single statement for flow control
 // purposes